- £378 per week

 - Towels provided

 - En-suite bathroom

 - Parking permit provided

 How far to...?

 Important - please note

 This lovely fourth floor, two bedroom apartment is situated in the historic seaside town of Whitby.
 It is located on the West Cliff on the sea front, close to the beach, the Spa Pavilion and the Whale Bones.
 The apartment is light and spacious, with high quality furnishings.
 There are some amazing close sea views from the lounge and some beautiful Abbey views from the kitchen and bedrooms.
-The author of the world famous book Dracula, Bram Stoker, lived in this iconic crescent house for six years where he drew much of his inspriation for the story.
+In the BBC documentary “In Search of Dracula” the building was used to film part of the documentary,the author of the world famous book Dracula, Bram Stoker, lived in this iconic crescent house for six years where he drew much of his inspiration for the story.